Welcome & Overview

-You’ll stay in the clinic until all the treatments you need are completed, and then your caregiver will take you back to your nearby apartment or the 75th Street Residence.
+You’ll stay in the unit until all the treatments you need are completed, and then your caregiver will take you back to your nearby apartment or the 75th Street Residence.
 There, your caregiver will continue to monitor your temperature and how much liquids you drink.

 - A list of all prescription and nonprescription medications you’re taking, along with dosages and how often you take them.
 This should include patches, creams, vitamins, nutritional supplements, herbal products, and over-the-counter medications.